Jack (baboon): Biography

-acted as a railway-man at Uitenhage in the Cape...
-The story was documented originally by the Rev. George Howe, in 1890, and then by F. W. Fitzsimons, director of the Port Elizabeth Museum.
+Jack acted as a railwayman at Uitenhage in the Cape...
+The story was originally documented by the Rev. George Howe in 1890, and later by F. W. Fitzsimons, director of the Port Elizabeth Museum.
 Fitzsimons' account... is published in the Cape Mercury of 29 May 1923.
 It relies on an interview with Wide, the written statements of 25 witnesses, filed in the museum collection, and on Howe's evidence.

 Popular culture

+Railway Jack: The True Story of an Amazing Baboon, written by KT Johnson and illustrated by César Samaniego, is a children's book published by Captone in 2019.
+It is based on extensive research by the author, including documentation provided by descendants of George B. Howe.

-Jack was referenced on the second series of XFM Radio's The Ricky Gervais Show by producer Karl Pilkington as part of his regular feature, "Monkey News".
+Jack was mentioned on the second series of XFM Radio's The Ricky Gervais Show by producer Karl Pilkington as part of his regular feature, "Monkey News".
 His recounting of the story was broadly accurate, but co-hosts Ricky Gervais and Stephen Merchant quickly disregarded the account.